Vallaquenta/jellyfin-arr-stack/README.md

 Change the following settings based on personal preference.
 - Category to `tv` to be consistent across the board
 - Download in sequential order in order to prioritise the first episodes/movies
-- Client priority is set to lowest for me, since I prefer newsgroups
+- Client priority is set to 50 (lowest) for me, since I prefer newsgroups
 - Remove completed is unchecked for me since Prowlarr will have ratio's set up
 <details>
   <summary>Screenshots</summary>